A visual of me at my worst.

 I would get demonic (and at one time, they occurred daily) panic attacks where crippling symptoms (sensation of a melting chest and limbs, pounding heart, breathlessness, unable to mentally orient to reality) would swallow my body and make me feel like it was near death.

-Most of these things resolved by changing my diet.
+Most of these things greatly improved and/or resolved by changing my diet.
 Most notably, my panic attacks.
 I don’t have them anymore…at all.
 They were arguably one of my worst symptoms, and I endured one at least once per week.
 Sometimes, every few days.

-With the exception of these two unfortunate food reintroduction attempts (most likely related to low salt), I have been panic attack-free since January 2020, well over ONE YEAR.
+With the exception of a few events that had a clear cause (likely related to high caffeine/low salt), I have been panic attack-free since January 2020, well over THREE YEARS.

-I still remain dumbfounded and awe-struck by this, which is why I put such a huge emphasis on diet, and mainly salt.
+I still remain dumbfounded and awe-struck by this, which is why I put such a huge emphasis on diet, especially salt.
 It is not the end-all/cure-all, but this fact alone, for me at least, is too significant to ignore.